erf/vis-outdated/README.md

 Given a list of git repos, we fetch the latest commit hashes using `git ls-remote` and store them in a local cache `~/.vis-outdated`.
 Now we can compare the local hashes with the latest to see if they are up-to-date.

+Note: Once you notice any repos are outdated, you need to update them yourself, `out-up` only updates the local hashes.

 ## Commands

 **out-ls** - list current + latest repo hashes